thomasgeissl/ESP-NOW-MIDI/README.md

 if you are using the dongle with a display then make sure you have set `HAS_DISPLAY 1` in config.h

+### enomik 3000 (WIP)
+This library is fully integrated in the [ESP-NOW MIDI Kit](https://grantler-instruments.github.io/enomik-app/) - the no-code app for creating (wireless) MIDI devices.

+### Circuit Python (WIP)
+A circuit python version is in the making as well.
+Contributions here are very welcome.

 ## sysex interface
 ### set pin config
 1. start: 0xF0